Project 10: Collisions with Rotation

 Create an update method in the RotatingBlock class, since the Thing.update method does not include rotational velocity.
 The update method needs to take self and dt (time step) as arguments.
 The update method should first calculate how much the angle changes during the time step (self.rvel * dt) and assign that to a local variable (e.g. da).
 If the da value is not equal to zero, then call the rotate method, passing in da as the argument.
 Then, call the update method in the Thing class, passing in self and dt.

 Once you have the update method done, try out the second second test function.
 Since the anchor point is different, the block should appear to rotate around the center of the screen once.

 If you want to incorporate the rotating line in your scene, make sure it has getWidth and getHeight methods.
 Then update the collision_router so it uses the rotating block collision function with the "rotating line" type.

 - Make a simple obstacle course with rotating objects

 Create a very simple obstacle course with one or two rotating objects.
 Launch one or more balls into the scene.

-Create a screen video of your simple obstacle course in action and include a link to it on your wiki.
+Create a screen video of your simple obstacle course in action.
+Please submit it with your code or put it on Google drive with a link to it on classroom.

 - Make a scene with user interaction